starman69/Ext.ux.data.Encryption/README.md

-Ext.ux.data.Encryption
+### Ext.ux.data.Encryption

-Ext.ux.data.proxy.EncryptedLocalStorage
+### Ext.ux.data.proxy.EncryptedLocalStorage

-Example of an ExtJS localStorage data proxy that has encryption capabilities
+Example of an ExtJS localStorage data proxy that has encryption capabilities using AES and SHA3

 ExtJS 4.2 Notes MVC Example: